-- Degree choice – with the more specialized Bachelor of Science degree, you’ll take additional engineering science and engineering elective courses.
-With a Bachelor of Engineering, you get the core engineering science principles plus the flexibility to broaden your course selection outside of engineering.
+- Broader horizon – you get the core engineering science principles plus the flexibility to widen your course selection outside of engineering.

-- Tailored program – you can choose an emphasis in business, manufacturing, pre-law, pre-med, ROTC studies and secondary education – or one designed around your career interests.
+- Tailored program – you can choose an emphasis in business, manufacturing, pre-med, and ROTC studies – or one designed around your personal goals.

 Adam Smith, Ph.D.